The Search for the Ultimate Mai Tai is produced by Kevin Crossman, located in the San Francisco Bay Area.

 Kevin Crossman is a Bay Area native.
 He has previously produced the niche websites Lip Balm Anonymous and Frat Pack Tribute and was also the host of the Frat Pack Tribute Podcast, which was nominated for a Podcast Award for Best Movie Podcast.
 Kevin was also the co-host for the popular That’s What She Said podcast about NBC’s The Office.

-A rum enthusiast, Kevin has completed The Kon-Tiki Expedition rum list and the Forbidden Island Kill Devil Club 1.0 list.
-He is also a member of the Rhumbustion Society at Smuggler’s Cove.
+A rum enthusiast, Kevin has completed The Kon-Tiki Expedition rum list and the Forbidden Island Kill Devil Club 1.0 and 2.0 rum lists.
+He is also a Guardian of the Cove in the Rumbustion Society at Smuggler’s Cove.

 Recently, Kevin has written articles, contributed cocktail recipes, and provided photographs for articles in Exotica Moderne magazine.